learning-zone/angular-basics/README.md

 #### Q. What would you have in a shared module?
 I would put directives, pipes, components and other modules that are used throughout my application and export them from this shared module.
 This way, I would not have to declare/import same components/modules everywhere.

+#### Q. What would you not put shared module?
+I would not put services in a shared module which may be imported by a lazy loaded module.
+When a lazy loaded module imports a module which provide a service, angular will create another instance of this service which may result in unexpected behaviors.

 #### Q. How would you create a component to display error messages throughout your application?
 *TODO*